simonmichael/hledger/doc/SPEC-holdings.md

 ## Valuation

 - The report date is the report end date (today by default, or set with `-e`).
-- Prices are market prices at the report date, from P directives and/or inferred from transaction costs, using the standard `--value` infrastructure.
+- Prices are market prices at the report date, from P directives, and from transaction costs with `--infer-market-prices`, looked up with the standard price oracle.
+Each holding is valued in its cost commodity when possible (so Gain = Value - Cost is meaningful); otherwise in the default valuation commodity.
-  Value/Gain columns behave like `--value=end`.
+- Gain (absolute and percent) is shown when the value and cost are in a single common commodity.
+- The general `-B`/`-V`/`-X`/`--value` flags are ignored (holdings does its own valuation, and quantities stay quantities).
+Later, `--value=end,COMM` could perhaps select the valuation commodity.

 ## Layout mockups